Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 Too bad tacos were a one-bite cronch for Daar.
 Bein’ the biggest weren’t always the bestest.

-"So... forgive me, I obviously don’t know everything…" Leela said.
+"So... forgive me, I obviously don’t know everything..."
+Leela said.

 "Yes, yes.
 G’on."

-"Is there any way you can punish *just her?* I know those kinds of ops are hard…"
+"Is there any way you can punish *just her?* I know those kinds of ops are hard..."

 Daar chittered darkly.
 "That’s puttin’ it mildly, ‘ta say the least.
 We’re working on options," he said cryptically, for the benefit of whoever owned the *second* drone he could hear fluttering about now.
 "But that has bigger upside risks than bein’ direct about it."